-- Please clearly distinguish the hierarchy of headings within the manuscript by using capital letters, underline, italic, and bold styles as necessary. - As needed, use italic, superscripts, subscripts, and boldface, but otherwise do not use multiple fonts and font sizes. - Do not insert page or section breaks except where noted in the Author Instructions. - Use hard returns (the Enter key) only at the end of a paragraph, not at the end of a line.
-Allow lines of text to break automatically in your word-processing software.
-Do not justify your text. - Use only one space, not two, after periods. - Create tables using the Table function in Microsoft Word. - For Original Research, Clinical Communications, & Brief Communications, the manuscript should divided into sections, including an Introduction, Materials and Methods, Results, and Discussion.
-The most important sections within each main section should be stressed by subheadings. - Review Articles should have an Introduction, and then the appropriate section headings in bold. - For Case Reports, please include an Introduction followed by a Discussion.
-Additional section headings can be included.

-• What is your Diagnosis should be divided into a Question & an Answer and the 2 main sections should be Case History & Discussion/Diagnosis.
+- Please clearly distinguish the hierarchy of headings within the manuscript by using capital letters, underline, italic, and bold styles as necessary. - As needed, use italic, superscripts, subscripts, and boldface, but otherwise do not use multiple fonts and font sizes. - Do not insert page or section breaks except where noted in the Author Instructions. - Use only one space, not two, after periods. - Create tables, using Excel or the Table function in Microsoft Word. - For Original Research, Clinical Communications, & Brief Communications, the manuscript should divided into sections, including an Introduction, Materials and Methods, Results, and Discussion.
+The most important sections within each main section should be stressed by subheadings. - Review Articles should have an Introduction, the Case Description and then the appropriate section headings in bold. - For Case Reports, please include an Introduction, the Case Description followed by a Discussion.
+Additional section headings can be included. - What is your Diagnosis should be divided into a Question & an Answer and the 2 main sections should be Case History & Discussion/Diagnosis.